-In the current version, CodeTwo Backup only lets you create storages locally.
-However, you can keep your backup storage in the cloud by installing the program on a cloud-hosted virtual machine (e.g. Microsoft Azure Virtual Machine).
+The current version of CodeTwo Backup only lets you create storages locally.
+However, you can still keep your backup storage in the cloud by installing the program on a cloud-hosted virtual machine (e.g. Microsoft Azure Virtual Machine).

 We are also considering adding support for 3rd party cloud services in future releases.
 If you require such a feature, please contact us to submit your feature request.

 - Can I in any way integrate CodeTwo Backup with Microsoft Azure cloud services?

 Yes, you can.
 For example, CodeTwo Backup can be installed directly on Microsoft Azure Virtual Machine to keep your backed-up data in the cloud or to run backup jobs remotely.
 Additionally, you can use Azure Managed Disk as a storage space for your data backups.
 Such managed disks can be detached, if not used, or moved across other virtual machines in your resource group.
 Integrating CodeTwo Backup with Azure provides you with even more storage and security options for your backed-up data.

 The storage size requirements are determined by the amount of data that you need to backup.
 The program itself doesn’t impose any storage size limits.
 Used and free space can be easily verified at any time in the CodeTwo Backup user’s interface.

 - How is the program licensed?
 What’s the price?

 The license for the program is sold in an annual subscription model.
 One license is taken per each backed up mailbox, each 2 GB of public folders data on the source server or each 10 GB of SharePoint/OneDrive for Business data on the source server.
 The license has to be renewed after one year.
 You can’t pay for the subscription monthly.
 Learn more on the pricing page.

 If you don’t renew your subscription, you won’t be able to run backup jobs anymore.
 However, you will still be able to restore data already saved in your storages.